 Accelerating Decision Tree Ensemble Inference with an Automata Representation

-Tracy II, Tommy, Department of Computer Engineering, University of Virginia
+Tracy II, Tommy, Computer Engineering - School of Engineering and Applied Science, University of Virginia

 Stan, Mircea, EN-Elec/Computer Engr Dept, University of Virginia